 This section will be removed when this document is published.

+February 7, 2022

+First Prototype draft.
+Updated with changes from November 2021 F2F and January 13, 2022 teleconference:

+Removed the "client-key" member of "client-info" because the consensus is that the PWG ought not engage in creating and maintaining its own OS / application name registry;

+Added in use cases from PWG 5199.11 "Job Accounting with IPP v1.0" to section 3;

+Added job accounting model justification in section 4;

+Added "client-info" subsection to section 8 for all operations; and

+Replaced all instances of "Job Creation Request" with "Job Creation Operation".

 November 2, 2021

 Updated to resolve feedback from the May 2021 F2F and the August 2021 F2F to finally stabilize this draft specification and get it close to prototype stage: